GoogleCloudPlatform/avocano/docs/user/view-products.md

 **This is expected**.
 This application isn't designed as a full retail store, merely an "April's Fools Day" "fake product" listing site.

-Yes, we wish there were such things as Sparkly Avocadoes, too.
+Yes, we wish there were such things as Sparkly Avocados, too.